PREDICT Project Endorsement Process

 1. Initiate project review by the PREDICT Executive

-- All projects (including surveys and pilot studies) to be carried out with PREDICT endorsement must first be submitted to the PREDICT Executive for review and approval.
-Please read through the requirements of PREDICT endorsed studies (below) first to determine eligibility and to gain an understanding of expectations
+All projects (including surveys and pilot studies) to be carried out with PREDICT endorsement must first be submitted to the PREDICT Executive for review and approval.
+Please read through the requirements of PREDICT endorsed studies first to determine eligibility and to gain an understanding of expectations.
+We will only endorse projects that meet our criteria.

-- IF YOU ARE NOT A PREDICT MEMBER and are wanting to have a study endorsed that has been developed with an external group or network, please email your protocol and other relevant documents to the Network Co-ordinator with a cover email explaining the study status and why you are seeking PREDICT endorsement.
-If you do not have a protocol – please complete our two page project summary template.
+• IF YOU ARE NOT A PREDICT MEMBER and are wanting to have a study endorsed that has been developed with an external group or network, please email your protocol and other relevant documents to the Network Co-ordinator with a cover email explaining the study status and why you are seeking PREDICT endorsement (see 2) at this stage.
+Please outline any contact undertaken with PREDICT Executive members during the development of your project.
+Please also complete our 2 page Project Summary template.

-Note: This includes both surveys and pilot studies.
-All material will be regarded as confidential. - IF YOU ARE A PREDICT MEMBER and have a new project idea, please complete our 2 page project summary template and email this to the Network Co-ordinator along with a cover email explaining why you are seeking PREDICT endorsement.
+• IF YOU ARE A PREDICT MEMBER and have a new project idea, please complete our 2 page Project Summary template (insert link) and email this to the Network Co-ordinator along with a cover email explaining why you are seeking PREDICT endorsement.
+Please outline any contact undertaken with PREDICT Executive members during the development of your project idea.
 It is our preference to receive projects early in development so that they can be developed collaboratively with the network.

 2. Contact the PREDICT Network Co-ordinator to schedule review

-- Surveys in particular will need to be scheduled many months prior to the targeted administration time to ensure we avoid competing surveys and survey fatigue of our members.
+• Surveys will need to be scheduled some time prior to the targeted release to avoid overlap of surveys in circulation as well as avoid survey fatigue of our members.
+See the Clinician Survey Schedule below re available times.

-- Rarely, projects may, in extraordinary situations, be reviewed by the executive via email outside of meeting cycle.
-However, this will only usually occur due to urgent evolving clinical need, for example pandemics.
+• Rarely, projects may, in extraordinary situations, be reviewed by the executive via email outside of meeting cycle.
+However, this will only occur due to urgent evolving clinical need.

 Zoom meetings 1.5hrs.
 Face to face – all day